 The size of the Company is such that all the Company's operations are conducted by a small management team which is also represented on the Board.
-The Board considers that management is effectively supervised by the independent directors on an informal basis as the independent directors are actively and regularly involved in reviewing and supervising the operations of the Company and have regular and full access to management.
+The Board considers that management is effectively supervised by the independent directors as the independent directors are actively and regularly involved in reviewing and supervising the operations of the Company and have regular and full access to management.
 Independent supervision of management is accomplished through choosing management who demonstrate a high level of integrity and ability and having strong independent Board members.
 The independent directors are however able to meet at any time without any members of management including the non-independent directors being present.
-Further supervision is performed through the Audit Committee which meets from time-to time with the Company's auditors without management being in attendance.
+Further supervision is performed through the Audit Committee which meets at least quarterly and with the Company's auditors without management being in attendance.